Yediyurappa asks Kerala CM to stop changing Kannada names into Malayalam | Education

 - India

-(EDS: Combining related stories) Bengaluru/Kasaragod, June 28 (PTI): Karnataka Chief Minister B S Yediyurappa on Monday wrote to his Kerala counterpart Pinarayi Vijayan requesting him to stop changing names of places in Kasaragod district of Kerala bordering the state from Kannada to Malayalam even as Kerala government denied such a move.
+(EDS: Combining related stories, adding word in para-17) Bengaluru/Kasaragod, June 28 (PTI): Karnataka Chief Minister B S Yediyurappa on Monday wrote to his Kerala counterpart Pinarayi Vijayan requesting him to stop changing names of places in Kasaragod district of Kerala bordering the state from Kannada to Malayalam even as Kerala government denied such a move.

 In his missive, Yediyurappa pointed out the existing Kannada names and the proposed new Malayalam name of the places.